- Home

 If you love the look of fiery foliage, it’s difficult to beat an Acer.
 Also known as maple trees, Acers are deciduous trees or shrubs that are famous for the spectacular display they put on each autumn.

-There are many different types of Acers – though if you’re looking for leaves that’ll turn a flaming, fiery red, you might want to opt for the Japanese maple tree.
+There are many different types of Acers – though if you’re looking for leaves that’ll turn a flaming, fiery red, you might like to choose the Japanese maple tree.

-Other Acer options include ‘Sango-kaku’ – the coral-bark maple – which is known for its beauty throughout the year.
-With vibrant green leaves in summer; deep yellow leaves in autumn; and bare, bright red stems in winter, this tree will look lovely all year round.
+Other options include ‘Sango-kaku’ – the coral-bark maple – which is known for its year-round beauty.
+With vibrant green leaves in summer; deep yellow leaves in autumn; and bare, bright red stems in winter, this tree will nearly always look lovely.

-Acers are compact trees and non-invasive growers, and while larger varieties look lovely in gardens, smaller varieties grow happily in containers and can look beautiful on patios or balconies.
-They grow best in lightly shaded positions and do really well beneath the shelter of taller deciduous trees.
-Just be aware that their delicate leaves need protection from strong winds or blazing direct sun.
+Acers are compact trees and non-invasive growers, and while larger varieties look lovely in gardens, smaller ones grow happily in containers and can look beautiful on patios or balconies.
+They grow best in lightly shaded positions and do well beneath the shelter of taller deciduous trees.
+Just be aware that their delicate leaves need protecting from strong winds or direct sun.

 For more information on Acers, have a read of this RHS guide.